LoveDrug: Commercial performance

 "LoveDrug" charted in several countries following the release of Mayhem.
 The song debuted at number 103 on the Billboard Global 200, a chart that ranks the most streamed and best-selling songs worldwide.
 In the United States, it debuted at number 95 on the Billboard Hot 100 and reached number 9 on the Hot Dance/Pop Songs chart, both for the week of March 22, 2025.
 In Canada, it peaked at number 88 on the Canadian Hot 100.
 In the United Kingdom, it debuted at number 76 on the UK Singles Downloads Chart and number 80 on the UK Singles Sales Chart.
 In France, the track entered at number 183 on the SNEP Top 200.
+Although it did not chart in Brazil, Pro-Música Brasil awarded the song a Platinum certification.

+Live performances and media usage

+Gaga first performed "LoveDrug" live during the Mayhem Ball tour (2025–2026), descending a spiral staircase as she sang the song.
+At the September 29, 2025, concert in London, Wednesday cast members Emma Myers and Evie Templeton joined her on stage for the performance of "The Dead Dance" and "LoveDrug".
+A stripped-down rendition of "LoveDrug" appeared in Gaga's live album and concert film Apple Music Live: Mayhem Requiem, which was released on May 14, 2026, and recorded during an invite-only performance at the Wiltern Theatre in Los Angeles in January 2026.
+It incorporated elements of electronica and vocodered vocals.

+The song is featured in the film The Thursday Murder Club (2025).

 Credits and personnel

 Credits are adapted from the liner notes of Mayhem.